subhaus95/subhaus95.github.io/README.md

 ## Installation

-### Installing Ruby & Jekyll
+### Installing Ruby & SubHaus

-If this is your first time using Jekyll, please follow the [Jekyll docs](https://jekyllrb.com/docs/installation/) and make sure your local environment (including Ruby) is setup correctly.
+If this is your first time using SubHaus, please follow the [SubHaus docs](https://jekyllrb.com/docs/installation/) and make sure your local environment (including Ruby) is setup correctly.

 ### Installing Theme